bfaser/finalProject/README.md

 This program will use a sign-in system, where new users are able to create a username and password, then log-in later as a pre-existing user with the same login credentials.
 This will be done through the use of a user text file.

+## Acknowledgments

+For the wordle valid words list, we used Github user dracos' public repository of valid words.
+The link to ths repository can be found here: https://gist.github.com/dracos/dd0668f281e685bad51479e5acaadb93.